alexpatel/guppypy/README.md

     - We have been talking about synthesizing kernel code by trying to model the semantics of small components of that system.
 This is not the right layer of *abstraction*

+- let us start with continuous integration
+    - you are writing a button that when pressed will compile, test, trigger reviews, use some data, and then deploy.
+And then you write code that presses the button for you.
+    - continuous integration is automating the build process
+    - automating the porting process is more like automating the build process than it is like synthesizing arbitrary programming language code
+    - so before you think about synthesis in the PL context you need to think about automation in the systems context, there is a dependency constraint

+- when you write test-driven code, you are doing bayesian reasoning
+    - bayesian inference is when you update your beliefs after considering evidence
+    - if you run enough tests or enough perturbations of your code, then you formulate inferences about the software you are writing
+    - there is a lot of uncertainty in OS code, this is why abstraction is good
+        - I don't want to deal with intricacies of how my system component interacts with other components, so i abstract them away
+        - If you are trying to reason about the kernel and whether it works as a whole, though, **abstract away for the os container
+        - Don't start with the systems components, start with the system itself

+- the conclusion is that we should not be writing PL code to synthesize systems code, we should be using probabilistic programming
+    - when you talk about proving the semantics of a system you ignore the fact you ignore that there is some variable in the way the system works as a whole, you should talk about the system as a probability distribution of behaviors, not as a turing machine that is running a tape

 The thesis of the project is that if you treat images as logical formulas, you can "move up a level" in the semantic hierarchy and reason about the